lunaweb/ruby-style-guide/README.md

     ```

-* Avoid using numbered groups as it can be hard to track what they contain.
+* In Ruby 1.9+, avoid using numbered groups as it can be hard to track what they contain.
 Named groups
   can be used instead.

-    ```Ruby
+    ```
     # bad
     /(regexp)/ =~ string
     ...